yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 ### Description

-You should be able to identify the following points by the end of this article:Python and Bash Powering the Future of Automation
+You should be able to identify the following points by the end of this article:

 * Describe Bourne-Shell, Bourne-Again Shell, and Programming Language Scripting.